yiuyiu/complete-into-react-v4/note.md

 ### reach/router

-1. react tools $r consolelog the highlight router. we can use$r.setState to set state
+1. react tools $r consol elog the highlight router. we can use$r.setState to set state
 2. score system

 ## babel